banesullivan/banesullivan/site/source/index.rst

 --------

-My passion is building impactful, open-source software focusing around earth science, 3D visualization, and reproducible science.
+My passion is building impactful, open-source software focusing around earth science, visualization, and reproducible science.
 These are some of my notable projects, but for the most up-to-date information, `follow me on GitHub <https://github.com/banesullivan>`_!

-I am a co-creator of the `PyVista project <http://www.pyvista.org>`_ - an effort devoted to making 3D visualization and analysis tools more accessible to researchers.
+I am a co-creator of `PyVista <http://docs.pyvista.org>`_ - an effort devoted to making 3D visualization and analysis tools more accessible to researchers.
 I am also the founder of
 `OpenGeoVis <http://opengeovis.org/>`_, a similar, offshoot project focusing on geoscience applications.

-Prior to joining Kitware, most of my contributions to open-source software were a part of my efforts with the PyVista ecosystem (*I developed PyVista prior to joining Kitware*).
+Prior to joining Kitware, most of my contributions to open-source software were a part of my efforts with the PyVista ecosystem.

 .. panels::